Clemente Pugliese Levi

-Clemente Pugliese Levi (1855 in Vercelli - 1936) was an Italian painter, mainly of luminous alpine landscapes in his native Piedmont.
+Clemente Pugliese Levi (1855-1936) was an Italian painter, mainly of luminous alpine landscapes in his native Piedmont.

-He was a resident of Turin.
+Born in Vercelli, he lived and worked in Turin.
 He was strongly influenced by Impressionism.
-He also painted numerous vedute, including Il Mercato del Pesce.
-Among his works are Il Mattino nuvoloso: Fieno maturo; and a Chestnut forest In the 1881 Exhibition at Turin, in 1881, he displayed: Un'occhiata ai lavori; in 1884 again in Turin, he exhibited: Sul mercato dei fiori a Porta Palazzo; La Dora and Uno studio dal vero.
-At the 1887 Mostra of Venice, he sent: Color del sole; Paesaggio; Fieno maturo and Mattino nuvoloso.
+He painted numerous vedute, including Il Mercato del Pesce.
+Among his works are Il Mattino nuvoloso; Fieno maturo; and a Chestnut forest.
+In the 1881 Exhibition at Turin, in 1881, he displayed Un'occhiata ai lavori; in 1884 again in Turin, he exhibited Sul mercato dei fiori a Porta Palazzo; La Dora and Uno studio dal vero.
+At the 1887 Mostra of Venice, he sent Color del sole; Paesaggio; Fieno maturo and Mattino nuvoloso.
 In 1888, he displayed Per la festa del Mercato; Un giorno triste; and Un bosco.